bbunce/Qsee/readme.md

 ##### Input control data
 - Form for the user to input the control testing data
 - Click save to save the record.
+##### Example usage - viewing and amending quality control records for SARS_CoV_2
+- Load the home page
+- Click 'Assays'
+- Click 'SARS_CoV_2'
+- Click 'Control: n_gene_pos | Lot: 237347/A | Active: True'
+- Quality control graphs and metrics will be displayed on screen.
+- Click 'Add control data'
+- Enter a valid control and date.
+Entries that breach Westgard rulings will not be validated and will flag an error to alert the user
+- The graph and quality metrics will automatically update

 ### Settings
 - New assays, control and analysers can be added to the system.